yaseswinik/Vinpac_WebApp/README.md

 ## Initial Running

 ### Tool
-Use the below command line
+Use the below command line\n
 docker pull yases95/capstone:mysql

 Then use the following command to run the container: docker run -p 5000:5000 -d yases95/capstone:mysql